petermoorey/petermoorey.github.io/_posts/2025-03-10-dhcp-server-analysis.markdown

 A DHCP relay is a network device that forwards DHCP requests from clients to a DHCP server that is not on the same local network.
 This is useful in large networks where multiple subnets are used, and a centralised DHCP server is preferred.
 The DHCP relay listens for DHCP requests on its local network and forwards them to the DHCP server.
 The server processes the request and sends the response back to the relay, which then forwards it to the client.
 This ensures that devices on different subnets can still receive IP addresses and configuration from a central DHCP server.

 ### Step 1 - Gathering DHCP Request Data
 Before I became involved in the change, the DHCP relay configuration had already been deployed globally.
-Despite the servers not being updated yet with the new IP addresses, I knew DHCP relays would still send packets to all configured server IPs, including the new ones.
+Despite the servers not being updated yet with the new IP addresses, I knew each DHCP relay would send packets to all configured server IPs, including the new ones.

 My approach was to check each DHCP relay IP (representing a subnet/scope) and validate DHCP requests are being sent to both old and new server IPs.